AlbertoFDR/CTF/2023/random/mizu_chall/README.md

 </form>
 ```

 In this code snippet, as you see, we are clobbering the `nextSibling` with the first input and the form.
-After that, we need to add the payload inside the form, so that, in the moment of removing the node (`form`), the function will the the child nodes (`input2` and `img`) to `nextSibling` (`input1`).
+After that, we need to add the payload inside the form, so that, in the moment of removing the node (`form`), the function will add the child nodes (`input2` and `img`) to `nextSibling` (because of the clobber, `input1`).
 Doing that, our payload `img` would avoid the sanitization.
 The second `input` is used to provoke the error in the `form`.

 ![fig1](./figs/1.png)
 ![fig1](./figs/2.png)